 - High school diploma or equivalent

 - International students eligibility.
 Foreign candidates with equivalent forestry/environmental science backgrounds and field experience can also get admitted to the course.

 - Strong communication and computer skills

-- Students are tested in basic computer operations, English, map reading, ecology, technical writing, verbal communications skills and algebra.
+- Students get tested in basic computer operations, English, map reading, ecology, technical writing, verbal communications skills, and algebra.

 Graduates in fisheries, wildlife, and agricultural programs can rely on university-level teaching or administrative positions.
 Whatever path you choose, you should consider the country's best wildlife management programs for your education.

-One of the University offering Wildlife course is Harper Adams It is one of a few British colleges that specialize in farming and environmental issues and is well-positioned for ecological courses as it is located in the heart of the English countryside.
+One of the universities offering Wildlife courses is Harper Adams.
+A few British colleges specializing in farming and environmental issues are well-positioned for ecological courses, located in the English countryside's heart.

-Depending on your profession, persistence and diplomatic skills may also be required to work with property owners, producers, government agencies and other stakeholders.
+Depending on your profession, persistence and diplomatic skills may also require working with property owners, producers, government agencies, and other stakeholders.
 Your interest in a career in wildlife management will lead you to explore the benefits of that career path.